nddpj00/toolshare/README.md

 ### Content

--  The structure of the site, bootstrap grid for the item pages and the payment section was heavily influenced by the Boutique Ado walk-through which is part of the course I'm undertaking.
+-  The structure of the site, bootstrap grid for the item pages and the payment section were heavily influenced by the Boutique Ado walk-through which is part of the course I'm undertaking.
 -  All remaining content was written by the developer.

 ### Media

--   [Unsplash]( https://unsplash.com/)All photos used came from unsplash.
+-   [Unsplash]( https://unsplash.com/)All photos used came from Unsplash.
 -   [Font-Awesome](https://fontawesome.com/)  icons.
 -   [Screwfix](https://screwfix.com) for the tool images.